 The mine operated until 1981 when environmental issues forced its closure.
 The area around the mine was designated a Superfund site, but the cleanup has been completed and the Environmental Protection Agency (EPA) has stopped all remediation in the area.
 Effluent from the mine is being treated and Bunker Hill Mining will take on responsibility for water treatment going forward.

 Bunker Hill Mining has a number of upcoming catalysts that will be of interest to investors.
-These include: drilling to confirm reserves, upgrading the resource to NI 43-101 standards, digitizing existing data and confirming historical resources, a sampling program, engineering studies and tunnel rehabilitation.
+These include: Mine infrastructure rehabilitation, Engineering studies, drilling to confirm reserves, upgrading the resource to NI 43-101 standards, digitizing existing data, and confirming historical resources, a sampling program.

 Bruce Reid—President, CEO and Director